iodepo/odis-arch/_sources/tooling/ckan.md

 #### Check the status

-We can use the CKAN API to check if the new plugins were loaded succefully.
+We can use the CKAN API to check if the new plugins were loaded successfully.

 - using the [Firefox](https://www.mozilla.org/en-CA/firefox/new/) browser (which
   displays the JSON results nicely), goto: https://localhost:8443/api/action/status_show